French PM suspends 'ecotax' on trucks after protests

 President Francois Hollande's government, struggling to bring down the public deficit without killing a fragile economic recovery ahead of municipal and European elections next year, backtracked last weekend on plans to increase tax on some savings products.

-Earlier this month, ministers scrapped a planned new corporate tax harshly criticized by business leaders and said they would temporarily increase existing company taxes instead.
+Earlier this month, ministers scrapped a planned new corporate tax harshly criticised by business leaders and said they would temporarily increase existing company taxes instead.

 At 46.0 percent of GDP, the French tax burden is already one of the heaviest in the world.
 It is set to rise marginally to 46.1 percent next year.